I’ve been an MW since 2018, and still have close friends asking me “Hey, did you pass that exam from that movie? Aren’t you a Master Somm?”

 · The Court of Master Sommeliers is the premier international examining body for standards of knowledge and service in the hospitality and beverage industry.
-Master Sommeliers are recognized globally as having mastered the art, science, and history that informs a sommelier’s work.
+Master Sommeliers (MS) are recognized globally as having mastered the art, science, and history that informs a sommelier’s work.

 · The Institute of Masters of Wine establishes the highest examination standards in all aspects of the production, trade, and marketing of wine, as well as related health and ethical issues.
-Masters of Wine are recognized globally as holding the most prestigious credential in non-hospitality sectors of wine industry.
+Masters of Wine (MW) are recognized globally as holding the most prestigious credential in non-hospitality sectors of the wine industry.

-By contrast, the theoretical MW portion is a rigorous series of essays exploring the “how” and “why” of five broad subjects: vinification, viticulture, handling of finished wine, the business of wine, and contemporary issues.
-Successful candidates demonstrate, through highly cogent writing, a thorough grasp of the many issues confronting the trade, i.e. the growing, making, maturing, or selling of wine.
+MW: By contrast, the thirteen-hour written theory portion of the MW exam is a rigorous series of essays expanding on the “how” and “why” of five broad subjects: vinification, viticulture, handling of finished wine, the business of wine, and contemporary issues.
+These subjects and the cogent manner in which they’re explored are most relevant to the trade, i.e. the growing, making, maturing, and selling of wine.